Know Your Cycle and Be Empowered in your Body

 At LETS we’re committed to helping you to know and understand your body and your fertility.
 This page is for you and for the women, men, girls and boys in your life.
 It might be one of the most important things you’ll read.
 Send it to your friends, show it to the people that you love.
 It’s our goal for you to be more informed so you feel confident, empowered and able to understand how to communicate clearly about your cycle and decisions for your future.

 There are 4 stages in the menstrual cycle.
-As we’re focused on preventing unplanned and unwanted pregnancies and want your tracking to be simple we combine them into three.
+As we’re focused on preventing unplanned pregnancies and want your tracking to be simple we combine them into three.

 Menstrual – Menstruation – Days 1-7